- University of Ljubljana, Faculty of Computer and Information Science

 With the introduction of the Industry 4.0 paradigm, machine vision systems are becoming an indispensable part of modern industrial production lines.
 They enable the digitization of perception and ensure the robust acquisition of visual information, which is crucial for decision-making processes.
 The main functional goal of the proposed project is to change the way machine vision systems are developed and implemented.
 Our goal is to shift the prevailing paradigm of manual development of specific solutions in the direction of data-driven design and development, which will enable more general, efficient, flexible and economical development and maintenance of machine vision systems.
 To achieve this objective, the main application goal of the project is to develop a software framework that will enable such development with the least possible and undemanding intervention of the human operator, which would reduce the need for manual data acquisition and labelling by automating the entire data preparation and model learning process.
 This goal requires solving a number of research problems, such as the development of basic deep learning methods and procedures for iterative, active, robust, weak, self-, unsupervised and few-shot learning of visual models, so that models achieve the required results with minimal the number of (manually annotated) learning images.

 The expected contributions of the project are therefore:

-Workpackages: The work programme will be divided into seven work packages.
-Research will be conducted in the first five work packages that will address the following objectives of the project:
+Work packages: The work programme will be divided into six work packages.
+Research will be conducted in the first four work packages that will address the following objectives of the project:

-- The remaining two work packages relate to the dissemination of the results (WP6) and project management (WP7).
+- The remaining two work packages relate to the dissemination and exploitation of results (WP5) and project management (WP6).

 ARRS, Slovenian Research Agency